-For over a decade, Lisa Pavento has been providing intellectual property counseling in the areas of trademarks, copyrights, licensing/assignment agreements, patents, pre-litigation strategy, and litigation.
+For close to twenty years, Lisa Pavento has been providing intellectual property counseling in the areas of trademarks, copyrights, licensing/assignment agreements, patents, pre-litigation strategy, and litigation.
 Lisa’s clients include start-up companies, both mid-size and multi-national corporations, national trade organizations, and universities.
 Lisa’s primary focus is to serve as a trusted partner to her clients.
 She does this by taking the time to learn about her clients’ short term and long term goals, and tailoring her services and counseling to meet those goals.

 University of Georgia, B.S., Microbiology/Pre-Medical, magna cum laude